-There is a \$1.9 million limit (for 2024/25) on the total amount of super you can transfer into an account based pension which has tax free investment earnings.
+There is a \$1.9 million limit cap on the total amount of super you can transfer into an account based pension which has tax free investment earnings.
+From 1 July 2025, this cap increases to \$2 million.

 This "transfer balance cap" applies to the combined total of your retirement accounts.
 This cap includes the: